zrebhi/SnowCrash/level09/resources/README.md

 ## Investigation Process

-By comparing the token file content with the program output:

-- Token content (with binary data): `b'f4kmm6p|=\x82\x7fp\x82n\x83\x82DB\x83Du{\x7f\x8c\x89'`
-- Program output when given token: `tpmhr`

-We notice that the program doesn't output the entire token content.
-This suggests it's transforming the input in some way.
+It seems like the program is transforming the token in some way.
 Testing with simple inputs confirmed the transformation pattern:

 ```